Dannie Bulman: Oxford United and return to Crawley Town

 He signed for Oxford United in May 2009 on a two-year contract.
 He made his competitive debut for the club on 8 August 2009 in a 2–1 home victory against York City on 8 August 2009.
 Bulman made 42 appearances across the regular season with Oxford United, winning the Players' Player of the Year award, as they finished third and qualified for the Conference play-offs.
-Bulman appearedin both legs of the play-off semi-final as they defeated Rushden & Diamonds 3–1 on aggregate, prior to Bulman starting in Oxford's 3–1 victory over York City in the final, resulting in promotion to League Two.
+Bulman appeared in both legs of the play-off semi-final as they defeated Rushden & Diamonds 3–1 on aggregate, prior to Bulman starting in Oxford's 3–1 victory over York City in the final, resulting in promotion to League Two.

 After eight appearances for Oxford in all competitions during the 2010–11 season, he returned to Crawley Town on a three-month-long loan in September 2010.
 In response to his return to the club, manager Steve Evans said that he was 'delighted he wanted to come back here'.
 In January 2011, he agreed to sign permanently for Crawley on a free transfer, with the contract lasting until summer 2012.
 Bulman's first appearance of this spell with Crawley came on 1 January 2011 in a 3–1 victory at home to Eastbourne Borough.
 He won promotion to the Football League with Crawley after they won the Conference in the 2010–11 season, whilst they also reached the fifth round of the FA Cup, before being knocked out by Manchester United.
 He made 37 appearances in all competitions for Crawlry across both spells at the club during the 2010–11 season.

 The 2011–12 season saw Crawley promoted again, this time to League One as they finished 3rd in League Two.
 Bulman appeared in 48 matches across all competitions and scored three goals.

 AFC Wimbledon

 In June 2014, Bulman signed for AFC Wimbledon on a free transfer.
 He made his debut for the club in their first match of the season, starting in a 2–2 draw at home to Shrewsbury Town on 9 August 2014.

-He played for Wimbledon in the 2016 Football League Two play-off Final as they won 2–0 and were promoted to League One for the first time in their history.
+He played for Wimbledon in the 2016 Football League Two play-off final as they won 2–0 and were promoted to League One for the first time in their history.
 He agreed a new deal with the club in May 2016.

 Despite winning the club's Players' Player of the Year award, he was released by Wimbledon at the end of the 2016–17 season.

 Bulman was selected as part of AFC Wimbledon's team of the decade for the 2010s.